QiCai1995/Terry_Stop_Arrest_Predictor/README.md

 Decision Tree Classifier Model has the best performance to predict the arrest rate after a Terry stop.
 It yields a F1 score of 0.89.

 The top features in this model are arrest flag and frisk flag.

+## Further Improvement
+To further improve my model, I will use gridsearchCV to run my models in order to get a better F1-score.
+Looking into feature importances.
+Applying other models, such as random forest, K-nearest neighbor.